Practice Safe Bouncing

 Our pogo sticks are high-powered personal flight vehicles, but that doesn’t mean they’re inherently dangerous.
 Most people will only use them to jump a few feet high, and for those people, they are actually quite safe.
 In contrast to other extreme sports, we aren’t dealing with bone crushing speeds.
 The fastest you can move around on our pogo stick is equivalent to a light jog, so whenever you’re off balance there is always the potential of throwing the pogo stick to the side and landing on your feet.

 Our best design is in the small details that most people would never even notice.
 But for us, it’s all about providing the safest possible ride on one of the potentially craziest contraptions.
-Follow the rules below, and you’ll be good to go.
+Follow the rules in our pogo stick safety guide below, and you’ll be good to go.

 Never, ever get onto a Vurtego pogo stick (or any pogo stick, for that matter) without your helmet.
 This is rule numero uno!
 While injuries tend to be pretty rare, hitting your head is always a possibility – and it only takes one fall to crack your noggin open.

 Before gearing up for a bounce session, go through a quick checklist to make sure that your stick is completely tightened up and ready to perform.
 Make sure the bolts are completely screwed into the cylinder, check to make sure the handlebar is secure, and see if the bounce pad is securely fastened.
 If you hear some rattling and clanking noises while 6 feet up in the air, you might have some issues.